A fast algorithm for radiative transport in isotropic media: Numerical experiments

-We again use the a ring source illustrated in the left plot of Fig.~\ref{FIG:Sources}.
-In Tab.~\ref{TAB:Var Coeff} we show comparison in three groups with increasing number of Chebyshev interpolation points.
-The first noticeable difference between Tab.~\ref{TAB:Var Coeff} and Tab.~\ref{TAB:Con Coeff} is that the time it takes to evaluate the matrix-vector multiplication is now considerably more expensive.
-This is mainly due to the fact that for variable coefficient, we need to evaluate the integrals by numerical quadrature rules, while in the constant coefficient case the kernels are given analytically for any pair $(\bx, \by)$.
+Our algorithm only uses the values of the coefficients on the collocation points.
+We again use the the ring source illustrated in the left plot of Figure~\ref{FIG:Sources}.
+In Table~\ref{TAB:Var Coeff} we show comparisons in three groups with increasing order of Chebyshev interpolation.
+The first noticeable difference between Table~\ref{TAB:Con Coeff} and Table~\ref{TAB:Var Coeff} is that the computational cost to evaluate the matrix-vector multiplication is now considerably higher.
+This is mainly due to the fact that for the variable coefficients case, we need to evaluate the line integrals by summation of quadratures in each cell~\eqref{EQ: INT ERROR}, while in the constant coefficients case the kernels are given analytically for any pair $(\bx, \by)$.
 In our implementation, we cached all the line integrals so that they can be used repeatedly during \GMRES iterations.
-This is the reason why the solution costs $T_{\GMRES}^{FMM}$ for variable coefficient cases in Tab.~\ref{TAB:Var Coeff} is very similar to the corresponding constant coefficient cases in Tab~\ref{TAB:Con Coeff}.
-The overall computational costs again scale linearly with respect to the spatial discretization.
+This is the reason why the time cost in each iteration $\Tfg$ for variable coefficient cases in Table~\ref{TAB:Var Coeff} is very similar to the corresponding constant coefficient cases in Table~\ref{TAB:Con Coeff}.
+The overall computational costs again scale almost linearly with respect to the total collocation points $N$.
+Another noticeable difference between results in Table~\ref{TAB:Con Coeff} and Table~\ref{TAB:Var Coeff} is that, when we increase the order of Chebyshev interpolation $n$, the relative error $E_{\ell^2}$ of Table~\ref{TAB:Var Coeff} does not decay as fast as the relative error in Table~\ref{TAB:Con Coeff}.
+This is caused by the in accuracy of $E(\bx, \by)$ across the boundaries of the grid cells resulted from the local approximation of the line integrals in~\eqref{EQ: INT ERROR}.
+Similar to Experiment I, when $N=1024$ and $n=9$, the relative $\ell^2$ error is comparable to machine precision for the same reason.

-\paragraph{Experiment III.} In the third set of numerical experiments, we study the dependence of the computational cost of the algorithm on the scattering coefficient of the ERT.
-We perform simulations using the source function that is illustrated in the right plot of Fig.~\ref{FIG:Sources}.
-The results are summarized in Tab.~\ref{TAB:Periodic Conv Para-1024}, Tab.~\ref{TAB:Periodic Conv Para-4096} and Tab.~\ref{TAB:Periodic Conv Para-16384} for different scattering coefficients, $\mu_s=2$, $\mu_s=5$, and $\mu_s=10$, with different levels of spatial discretizations.
-The solution by the \GMRES algorithm with direct summation~\eqref{EQ:Intgrl Discr} $U^{dir}$ as well as the error $U^{dir}-U^{FMM}$ (with $U^{FMM}$ being the solution with a FMM-accelerated \GMRES algorithm) are shown in Fig.~\ref{FIG:Periodic 1024}, Fig.~\ref{FIG:Periodic 4096}, and Fig.~\ref{FIG:Periodic 16384} respectively for the domain with $N=1024$, $N=4096$ and $N=16384$ cells, using different numbers of Chebyshev interpolation points.
-The results show that the error of the FMM approximation does not change dramatically with respect to the change of the scattering coefficient.
-That is, the algorithm we developed works in both diffusive regimes and transport regimes, as long as the medium is isotropic.